 Keeping food at a temperature of 60F(15C) or colder is ideal.
-A cool basement, a fridge, even a freezer is excellent.
+A cool basement, a fridge, and even a freezer are excellent.
 In my opinion, keeping your carefully packed food in a freezer or fridge is overkill and against the point of this whole exercise.

 So what can you do if you don’t have a cold storage place?

 Just find the coolest place you can.
-The shelf life of vacuum-packed dried food stored in warmer temperatures might not be a full 30 years.
+The shelf life of vacuum-packed dried food stored in warmer temperatures might not last 30 years.
 However, it will still be considerably longer than dehydrating alone.

 What Dehydrated Foods Can I Vacuum Seal?